-Adult earwigs are .59 to .79 inches long, and typically dark brown to black in color with a red head and pale yellow-brown legs.
+Adult earwigs are .59 to .79 inches long.
+They are typically dark brown to black in color with a red head and pale yellow-brown legs.
 The body is elongated and flattened.
 Read on for more earwig facts

 The female lays several batches of approximately 50 eggs in nest-like shallow depressions beneath boards or stones.

-Earwigs generally live outdoors and feed on plant material.
+Firstly, earwigs generally live outdoors and feed on plant material.
 They are highly active at night and hide during the day under any cloak of concealment.
-Other interesting earwig facts include: Earwigs are outdoor insects that become household pests when they invade structures, usually in the fall or at night.
-Indoors, they can be found in cracks and crevices, and under furniture and carpeting.
+Earwigs are outdoor insects that become household pests when they invade structures.
+This occurs usually in the fall or at night.
+Indoors, they are found in cracks and crevices, and under furniture and carpeting.

-Pillbug and sow bug facts: Sowbugs and pillbugs are dark grey in color and measure between 1/4 to 5/8 inches long.
-Other interesting pillbug and sow bug facts include: These humpbacked, oval crustaceans appear to be covered with segmented armour.
-Pillbugs can be distinguished from sowbugs through the pillbugs’ ability to roll up into a ball when alarmed.
+Pillbugs and sowbugs are dark grey in color and measure between 1/4 to 5/8 inches long.
+These humpbacked, oval crustaceans appear to be covered with segmented armour.
+Pillbugs are distinguished from sowbugs through the pillbugs’ ability to roll up into a ball when alarmed.

 Porcellio laevis Koch